Stéphane Zagdanski: Video Letters with Maria de Medeiros

 From September 2014, Paul Ouazan, who made a documentary about Stéphane Zagdanski, asks him and the actress, singer and movie maker Maria de Medeiros, to exchange short videos taken with their smartphones.

 Twenty video letters are made by the two artists, who don't know each other, composing a long dialog about art, literature, danse, singing, music, news, philosophy, private memories and autobiographical fragments.
 The twenty letters are online, in French and German, on Arte Creative website, dedicated to contemporary art.

 RARE: Novel, Concept, Artwork

-In 2014, Zagdanski makes a crucial turn with his ambitious new artistic project named: RARE: Novel, Concept, Artwork.
-It is an autobiographical novel which won't be published, since each page is handwritten as a singular work of art, either on calligraphic paintings, photos, or videos.
+In 2014, Zagdanski began an autobiographical art project titled: RARE: Novel, Concept, Artwork.
+It is an autobiographical novel intended for exhibition rather than conventional publication, since each page is handwritten as a singular work of art, either on calligraphic paintings, photos, or videos.
 "Zagdanski", explains Claire Fleury in L'Obs, "handwrites his new novel in english on paintings and naked bodies...
 RARE, therefore, is the first novel he won't publish, but expose...
 He also writes on sand, naked women, street walls..., then he shoots or films the page and expose it on pictures or tablets."